Skip to main Skip to sidebar

 About City/Cité Atlanta x Marseille

-For the past three years, City/Cité Atlanta x Marseille program has brought together more than 30 artists, thinkers, activists, and stakeholders from both cities, including artists from the Villa Albertine residency program.
+For the past three years, City/Cité Atlanta x Marseille program has brought together more than 30 artists, thinkers, activists, and stakeholders from both cities, including artists from Villa Albertine residency program.
 It has co-organized over twenty events (conferences, workshops, exhibitions, performances) in partnership with institutions across Atlanta and Marseille, such as Atlanta Design Festival, ELEVATE, Georgia Tech, the Goat Farm, Emory University, Friche la Belle de Mai, Bureau des Guides, École nationale supérieure d’architecture de Marseille, Marseille Jazz des Cinq Continents, the Conservatoire Pierre Barbizet, Campus Art Méditerranée, and more.

 In partnership with